 Another author Barton Biggs in his book Wealth, War and Wisdom, analyzed market data and found that equities performed better than other assets like bonds and treasury bills, beating inflation too.

 What does this trend tell us?

 Whether you look at the stock market trend in a 10-year segment, 50-year segment, or 100-year segment, the most important learning is to stay invested in equities for the long term.
-You may sell a few stocks, add new stocks or even change your investment advisor if they don’t help you achieve your financial goals.
-But what you must not do is give up on equities as an asset class because of losses during short-term volatility.
+Of course, you may sell a few stocks, add new stocks or even change your investment advisor if they don’t help you achieve your financial goals.
+But you must not give up on equities as an asset class because of losses during short-term volatility.

 Investments are always subject to market risks and volatility.
 However, as an investor, you must commit to staying invested despite the crashes and crises.